sidekiq/sidekiq/docs/middleware.md

 # Middleware Changes in Sidekiq 7.0

-With the internal refactoring coming in Sidekiq 7.0 it is necessary to make minor changes to the Middleware API.
+With the internal refactoring in Sidekiq 7.0 it is necessary to make minor changes to the Middleware API.

 > tl;dr - middleware should now include Sidekiq::ClientMiddleware or Sidekiq::ServerMiddleware.